 Once you identify your “why,” write it down, and share it with someone.
 Studies show when you write something down, you’re two times more likely to do it, and if you share it, that increases to three times.

 Keep your mind right and your body right.
 Mental health leads to physical health and understanding that the way you think leads to the actions you take can be a powerful tool.

 Having a positive mindset in times of uncertainty is difficult — and developing a strong mindset takes time and patience.
 Creating a positive ecosystem that enables you in this area is key.
-Find a community that offers you support and positivity, such as those in yoga classes, small group training, virtual team training programs, or community outreach options.
+Find a community that offers you support and positivity, such as those in yoga classes, small group training, or community outreach options.